 - a.
-Registrations for zone, open qualifier, or open BC championship events will close immediately following the registration deadline 2 months prior the events official start date. - b.
+Registrations for zone, open qualifier, or open BC championship events will close immediately following the registration deadline published on the Curl BC website. - b.
 Registration information for each event received prior to the registration deadline will be published online and available publicly on Curling I/O. - c.
 Late team registrations will only be accepted in the case of an administrative/technical error by Curl BC. - d.
 The official rosters will be created as per the information submitted by the teams through the online registration process. - e.
 The official rosters and draw will be posted online at least three days prior to the start of competition.
-These rosters will carry forward through each level of competition unless a change is submitted to Curl BC by email and confirmed. f.
-In the Women's and Men's Categories, teams must register for the BC Curling Tour by November 1st, 2022 and must maintain 3 of the 5 players they registered on for the BC Curling Tour within their line up at any time during an eligible
+These rosters will carry forward through each level of competition unless a change is submitted to Curl BC by email and confirmed.